 MPOs submit requests for amendments by e-mail to the MaineDOT MPO coordinator and/or urban program administrator, who review and forward the requests to the Federal Highway Administration (FHWA) and/or Federal Transit Administration (FTA) for approval.
-After review and clarification, the FHWA/FTA usually approves the request by e-mail to the MPO coordinator and/or urban program administrator, with a copy to the requesting MPO director.
+After review and clarification, the FHWA and/or FTA usually approve the request by e-mail to the MPO coordinator and/or urban program administrator, with a copy to the requesting MPO director.

-Amendment requests should address the following questions, as appropriate:
+Amendment requests should address the following, as appropriate:

-- What is the proposed change, who is requesting it, and why? - What are the dollar amounts, and what is the funding source? - Do the MPO policy committee and MaineDOT support the requested amendment?
+- What is the proposed change, who is requesting it, and why? - What are the dollar amounts, and what is the funding source?